xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-categorised/shared-variables/shared-variables/shared-variable-offer.md

 If `Y` is a scalar, it specifies a single 1-character name.
 If `Y` is a matrix, each row of `Y` specifies a name and an optional external name as for the vector case.

 The left argument `X` is a character vector or matrix.
-If it is a vector, it contains a string that defines the protocol, the application to which the shared variable is to be connected, and the topic of the conversation.
+If it is a vector, it contains a string that defines the **protocol**, the **application** to which the shared variable is to be connected, and the **topic** of the conversation.
 These three components are separated by the characters `':'` and `'|'` respectively.
 The protocol is currently always `'DDE'`, but future implementations of Dyalog APL may support additional communications protocols if applicable.
 If `Y` specifies more than one name, `X` may be a vector or a matrix with one row per row in `Y`.

 If the shared variable offer is a general one (server), `X`, or the corresponding row of `X`, should just contain `'DDE:'`.
 In this case, Dyalog automatically defines the application name and topic to be dyalog and `⎕WSID` respectively.